Auto Theft Laws in Oregon

 The same law also prohibits retaining another's vehicle when there has been an agreement to return the car at a certain time or when the authorized user operates the vehicle in a manner constituting a gross deviation from the agreed-upon purpose.
 For example, a person who borrows a car from a family member and then keeps it without permission can be charged with joyriding.

-A person who commits joyriding and any willing passenger in the vehicle are guilty of a class C felony.
-Such offenders face up to five years in prison and a $125,000 fine.
+The person who commits joyriding (plus any willing passenger in the vehicle) is guilty of a class C felony.
+A conviction means up to 5 years of prison time and a $125,000 fine.

 Oregon law charges carjacking under its robbery laws.

-Second-degree robbery.
 If the offender claims to be armed with a dangerous weapon or is aided by another person, they can face charges of robbery in the second degree.
-The punishment for second-degree robbery, a class B felony, includes up to ten years in prison and a $250,000 fine.
+The punishment for second-degree robbery, a class B felony, includes up to 10 years in prison and a $250,000 fine.

 A conviction for any crime, even a misdemeanor, can result in serious consequences, including incarceration, fines, and a criminal record.
 If you are accused of or charged with a crime, contact an Oregon criminal defense attorney immediately.
-An experienced local lawyer who understands your state's laws and has handled cases before local judges can give you the advice you need to protect your rights and successfully navigate the criminal justice system.
+Ask for a public defender if you can't afford an attorney.

 DEFEND YOUR RIGHTS